CommunityStream-io/bsky-private-profile/docs/INSTALLATION.md

 docker exec -it pds-local sh
 ```

 **Note:** The `compose.local.yaml` is simplified for local development (no Caddy/TLS, no auto-updates).
-For production deployment, see the [official documentation](https://github.com/bluesky-social/pds)
+For production deployment, see the [upstream documentation](https://github.com/bluesky-social/pds) or our fork at [CommunityStream-io/pds](https://github.com/CommunityStream-io/pds)

 ### Option B: ATProto Monorepo PDS (Advanced)